-- Insolvency protection: When it comes to sales which are made on credit terms, a trade credit insurance safeguards the companies from the risk of a default or insolvency of the customer.
+When it comes to sales that are made on credit terms, trade credit insurance safeguards the companies from the risk of a default or insolvency of the customer.

-- Cash flow relief: If the business has a trade credit insurance, it can enjoy cash flow relief if its customers fail to make a payment on time or become insolvent.
+If the business has trade credit insurance, it can enjoy cash flow relief if its customers fail to make a payment on time or become insolvent.
 It means, losses can be indemnified, which allow the business to maintain its cash flow.

-There are various types of trade credit Insurance policies which are available in the market.
-Whether you are interested in insuring your entire customer base or just looking for a policy that can give you security on your export debts, you can choose the policy coverage as per your needs.
+There are various types of trade credit Insurance policies that are available in the market.
+Whether you show interest in insuring your entire customer base or just looking for a policy that can give you security on your export debts, you can choose the policy coverage as per your needs.

 You can also take the help of SecureNow, a leading corporate insurance advisor, to find the right trade credit insurance policy.
-Having an expert advisor with you, ensure that you not only choose the best policy but also face no issues at the time of claim settlement.
+So, having an expert advisor with you, ensure not only to choose the best policy but also face no issues at the time of claim settlement.

 Just buying the trade credit insurance policy doesn’t guarantee that you will get coverage.
-Getting paid in the event of the claim depends on your compliance with the policy contract, and here your insurance advisor has an important role in ensuring that you comprehend your responsibilities as a policyholder and takes adequate steps to get your claim settled.
-A reputable broker will always work towards the best interest of its client and use its expertise and broad market knowledge to achieve the best result.
+Getting paid in the event of the claim depends on your compliance with the policy contract.
+And, here, your insurance advisor has an important role in ensuring that you comprehend your responsibilities as a policyholder.
+Therefore, take adequate steps to settle your claim.
+A reputable broker will always work towards the best interest of its client.
+And use its expertise and broad market knowledge to achieve the best result.

 For many companies, trade receivables may be their biggest economic asset.
-In a situation where they are unable to collect on these receivables, their income may hamper which would have an impact on their business growth as well.
-Therefore, for the sake of your business, go with the comprehensive trade credit insurance to manage both commercial and political risks of trade and keep your business afloat.
+In a situation where they are unable to collect these receivables, their income may hamper them.
+And, would have an impact on their business growth as well.
+Therefore, for the sake of your business, go with comprehensive trade credit insurance to manage both commercial and political risks of trade and keep your business afloat.